ccie7599/akamaigtm-loadfeedback-prometheus/README.md

 Submitting the ID in the "What's Playing" form will populate the below table with the artist, track, and album of the currently playing track in that group.
 Selecting that track table entry will then make an API call to genius.com, and return the first playlist art object returned in the search.

+NOTE- a genius.com API key must be obtained and loaded into the env for this functionality to work.

 ![image](https://user-images.githubusercontent.com/19197357/194904413-ca7fe10a-9990-442d-8ad6-d4a745580089.jpeg)

 The "Send Command" form can be used to send POST API commands to group IDs.
 A "type" value (such as playback), and an "action" value (such as play or pause) can be sent.